College Education and Tax Deductions

-For your 2017 and earlier returns - plus for Tax Years 2018, 2019, and 2020 - you can claim a tax deduction of up to $4,000 depending on your modified adjusted gross income or MAGI and filing status (the married filing separate status does not qualify) for qualifying tuition and fees you paid for you, your spouse, or a dependent.
+For your 2017 and earlier returns—plus for Tax Years 2018, 2019, and 2020—you can claim a tax deduction of up to $4,000 depending on your modified adjusted gross income or MAGI and filing status for qualifying tuition and fees you paid for you, your spouse, or a dependent.
+Note that you do not qualify if married filing separate.
 You can deduct any qualified expenses up to $4,000, even if you paid the tuition and fees with a loan.
 If you take the Tuition and Fees Deduction and you have also paid interest on student loans, you may be able to take the Student Loan Interest Deduction as well.